 The design shows the ability to reduce the drive current after injection-start, for the purpose of improved efficiency.
 This leverages a characteristic that is common to electro-magnets, in that a lower current is needed to "hold" the magnet closed than is needed for initial "pull-in".
 The simulation results shown in the upper left include the commanded injector current set-point (dark blue waveform) and the actual current (orange waveform) which is being regulated by PWM switching of the MOSFET.
 The results shown in the upper right include the regulated pressure at the injector inlet (green waveform) and injector plunger position (magenta waveform) during the pull-in and release cycle.

-Both the pressure regulating pump and the fuel injector component models (shaded areas) are created by “assembling” more primitive models of key physical effects.
-For the pump, this includes the DC motor, an ideal fixed-displacement pump, and a bypass valve.
+Both the pressure regulating pump and the fuel injector component models are created by “assembling” more primitive models of key physical effects.
+For the pump (top center section of the schematic), this includes the DC motor, an ideal fixed-displacement pump, and a bypass valve.
 That valve returns pump outlet flow to the tank when the pressure, acting on a control area, exceeds the force of the pre-load spring.
-The injector model includes the electro-magnet, spring/mass/damper and travel-limiting hard-stop, as well as the injection valve and a fixed orifice representing the spray nozzle.
+The injector model (lower center section of the schematic) includes the electro-magnet, spring/mass/damper and travel-limiting hard-stop, as well as the injection valve and a fixed orifice representing the spray nozzle.
 The flow rate (light blue waveform) is converted to a quantity and is processed by an integrator math-block model.
 This provides the value of fuel volume delivered to the engine (red waveform), a key performance metric for an injection event.

 The fueling volume depends not only on the duration of the commanded injection time, but also on the dynamic response of the drive circuit and the injector, the regulated pressure from the pump, and other factors.
 The ability to observe and analyze these multi-discipline interactions is what makes SystemVision Cloud such a useful platform for mechatronic system development.